deanna-stover/jekyll-course-site/Readme.md

 ## Setting Course Information

-The file `index.md` contains YAML front matter the describes the course, providing details about meetings times, instructors, office hours, etc., to help display the course properly.
+The file `index.md` contains YAML front matter that describes the course, providing details about meetings times, instructors, office hours, etc., to help display the course properly.

 The front matter has three keys: